zzhangjii/learning-library/ospa-library/security/README.md

 - Click the Clear data button

-## Access your cloud console dashboard.
+## Access your cloud console dashboard

 - Click on the **General Menu** located at the top left of the screen
 - Click **My Service Dashboard**